dropwizard/dropwizard/docs/source/manual/auth.rst

                                metricRegistry, simpleAuthenticator,
                                config.getAuthenticationCachePolicy());

-Dropwizard can parse Guava's ``CacheBuilderSpec`` from the configuration policy, allowing your configuration file to look like this:
+Dropwizard can parse Caffeine's ``CaffeineSpec`` from the configuration policy, allowing your configuration file to look like this:

 .. code-block:: yaml

     authenticationCachePolicy: maximumSize=10000, expireAfterAccess=10m

-This caches up to 10,000 principals with an LRU policy, evicting stale entries after 10 minutes.
+This caches up to 10,000 principals, evicting stale entries after 10 minutes.

 .. _man-auth-authorizer: